sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     and `execute_after_failure` commands are executed for each individual file.

-    When batch mode is enabled, `execute_before` is called before transferring the first file from the batch, while the `execute_after_success` and `execute_after_failure` commands are called
+    When the batch mode is enabled, `execute_before` is called before transferring the first file from the batch, while the `execute_after_success` and `execute_after_failure` commands are called
     after the last file from the batch was transferred.